RipClaw15/Social-Network/README.md

 ## License

-This project is provided as part of the CS50 Web course and is subject to the course license terms.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).